 A glass-enclosed stair along Pine Street positions the interior circulation patterns at the edge of the building, creating dramatic west-facing views to the Pike Place Market and Puget Sound, and broadcasting the energy of convention visitors.
 A broad street plaza at the corner of Pine and 9th Avenue collects the activity of local residents and visitors alike.
 Open air terraces on all levels, designed to accommodate a variety of events, look out to iconic views at the center of the Seattle experience.

-The project also includes two adjacent blocks of mixed-use co-development to the north, planned as a 530,000-gross square foot office tower and a 385-unit residential tower.
+The project also includes two adjacent blocks of mixed-use co-development towers to the north, planned as a 530,000 square foot office tower and a 385-unit residential tower.
 Both rise over street-level podiums with retail opportunities and sit above the convention center’s below-grade loading docks.
 The project’s contributions to the public realm are as massive as its scale, navigating a diverse mix of public-private intersections while catering to the next generation of convention delegates with expectations of a rich, unique, urban experience.